MRI

 arrow pointing down on sdmi lv website

-SDMI's Chief Technologist, Rayland Chow, explains what patients can expect when getting an MRI at SDMI. https://youtu.be/GhppfpXYHyw
+SDMI's Technical Director, Rayland Chow, explains what patients can expect when getting an MRI at SDMI. https://youtu.be/GhppfpXYHyw

 How do I get an electronic copy of my results?